 Extension 3 (Object life cycles).
-To integrate object behavior with processes, an extension of the imperative approach based on object life cycles (OLC) has been proposed [BHS09, GeSu07, KRG07, RDHI07, RDHI10, NiCa03, LBW07].
+To integrate object behavior with processes, an extension of the imperative approach based on object life cycles (OLC) has been proposed (Gerede & Su, 2007; Küster & Ryndina & Gall, 2007; Redding et al., 2007; Nigam & Caswell, 2003; Liu & Bhattacharya & Wu, 2007).
 In particular, the introduction of OLCs target at consistency between process models and process data.
 For this purpose, an OLC defines the states of an object and the transitions between them in a separate model.
 Activities, in turn, are associated with pre-/post-conditions in relation to objects states.
 However, states are not mapped to attribute values.
-Consequently, if certain pre-conditions cannot be met during runtime, it is not possible to dynamically react to this; i.e., process execution is blocked.
-Neither relations between object types nor the varying number of object instances are considered at runtime.
+Consequently, if certain pre-conditions cannot be met during runtime, it is not possible to dynamically react to this.
+Neither relations between object types nor the varying number of object instances are considered.

 Process support involving different object instances can be provided by using subprocesses.
 Thereby, a sub-process is associated with an activity of the higher-level process instance.
 However, it is not possible to define relations and synchronization dependencies between different sub-process definitions of the same level.
 Consequently, processes which are defined based on object interactions are not supported (i.e., R11 is not met).
-This limitation can be addressed by multiple-instantiation patterns [AHKB03, RiRe06], which allow specifying the number of instances for a respective activity either at build- or runtime.
+This limitation can be addressed by multiple-instantiation patterns (van der Aalst et al., 2003), which allow specifying the number of instances for a respective activity either at build- or runtime.

 Extension 4 (Multiple-instantiation patterns).
 Regarding multiple-instance activity patterns, new sub-process instances can only be created as long as subsequent activities have not been started; e.g., additional reviews can be instantiated as long as the corresponding application is not further processed.
 Thus, lower-level process instances (i.e., sub-process instances) can only be created at a specific point during the execution of the higher-level process instance.
 Furthermore, except for one variant of the multiple-instantiation pattern, sub-process instances cannot be executed asynchronously to the higher-level process instance.
-Using multiple-instantiation patterns with synchronization (cf. Fig. 15a), each sub-process instance must either be completed or skipped before subsequent activities of the higher-level process instance can be triggered.
-Using multiple-instantiation without synchronization, in turn, the results of these sub-process executions are not relevant for progressing the higher-level process instance (cf. Fig. 15b).
-Finally, interdependencies between sub-processes, which are executed asynchronously to each other (cf. Fig. 15c), cannot be taken into account.
+Using multiple-instantiation patterns with synchronization (cf. Fig. 16a), each sub-process instance must either be completed or skipped before subsequent activities of the higher-level process instance can be triggered.
+Using multiple-instantiation without synchronization, in turn, the results of these sub-process executions are not relevant for progressing the higher-level process instance (cf. Fig. 16b).
+Finally, interdependencies between sub-processes, which are executed asynchronously to each other (cf. Fig. 16c), cannot be taken into account.

-Fig. 15: Sub-process execution based on multiple-instantiation
+Fig. 16: Sub-process execution based on multiple-instantiation